* Court says EU lawmakers should provide documents on request

 Trilogues are informal meetings between the Parliament, the European Commission which is the EU executive, and the European Council which is made up of the leaders of the 28 EU countries.

 Such closed-door negotiations play a key role on critical and sensitive issues.
-Hundreds of trilogues take place every year and are used in 70 to 80 percent of the legislative process.
+Hundreds of trilogues take place every year and are used in 70 to 80 percent of the legislature process.
 Supporters say it speeds up the process for complex laws.

 Critics, however, say this type of lawmaking, shrouded in secrecy, limits democratic oversight as there is no transparency and it ultimately erodes trust in EU institutions and fuels euroscepticism.

 Judges said more openness would boost EU bodies in the eyes of 500 million Europeans.

 "It is in fact rather a lack of information and debate which is capable of giving rise to doubts in the minds of citizens, not only as regards the lawfulness of an isolated act, but also as regards the legitimacy of the decision-making process as a whole," they said.

 The General Court's ruling came after Emilio De Capitani, the former secretary of the European Parliament civil liberties committee and executive director of the Fundamental Rights European Experts Group, sued the lawmaking assembly in 2015 over access to trilogue documents concerning freedom, security and personal data protection.

 The papers typically lay out the Commission's legislative proposal, the Parliament's position and its amendments, the Council's views and the provisional compromise or the Council's preliminary position based on lawmakers' proposed changes.

 Parliament granted him partial access, saying that there was no overriding public interest which outweighed the public interest in favour of disclosure.